qbead/qbeadWebsite/content/book/basics.md

 }
 ```

 Try to copy this code into a new file in the Arduino software and upload it to your SpinWheel.
+To open a new sketch in Arduino, click on `File → New`.
+This will open a blank sketch with only the empty `setup` and `loop` blocks from above.
 It should cause one single large LED to turn on in bright red.
 You can modify the `setLargeLED` line to change the appearance of the SpinWheel.
 The first item (also called a "parameter") in the parentheses